We know getting an unexpectedly high bill can be difficult. In this article, we’ll explain why this might be the case, and what can be done about it.

 You’ll receive your first bill (another word for energy statement) from So Energy around a month after your switch is complete.
 By this point, we’ll have received two things:

-- Meter readings (either from yourself directly or from a communicating smart meter if you’ve got one) showing a month’s worth of energy use
+- Meter readings (either from yourself directly or from your smart meter if you’ve got one) showing a month’s worth of energy use

 - Historical usage figures for the property.
 Only your current energy supplier has access to these, and they take a while to transfer when you sign up to a new one.
-We’ll use these figures to estimate your usage and deem an estimated meter reading if we don’t have one from yourself or a smart meter
+We’ll use these figures to estimate your usage going forward and decide on an estimated meter reading if we don’t have one from you or a smart meter

 If your first bill doesn't look quite right, it’s likely that you haven’t provided a meter reading or were not aware of the historic usage of the property (or both).
 Sometimes this cannot be avoided, especially if you have moved into a new property.